 Here’s what I found out.

-Is Garage Ventilation Required?
+Residential Garage Ventilation Requirements

 As of the time of writing, ANSI/ASHRAE Standard 62.2 is the national consensus standard on residential ventilation in the United States.

-However, the EPA (Environmental Protection Agency) does recommend that residential attached garages use either a 100 cfm (ducted) or 80 cfm (un-ducted) fan to vent any toxic fumes directly to the outside. (pdf source)
+However, the EPA (Environmental Protection Agency) does recommend that residential attached and builtin garages use either a 100 cfm (ducted) or 80 cfm (un-ducted) fan to vent any toxic fumes directly to the outside. (pdf source)

 They all create toxic fumes that can build up to a dangerous level inside the garage.
-Worse yet, they could potentially seep from your garage into other parts of your home.
+Worse yet, they could seep from your garage into other parts of your home.

 Actively ventilating your garage can help fumes dissipate, keeping them away from your family and pets.